Mariners vs. Giants Player Props Betting Odds

-Player prop betting options for LaMonte Wade Jr, Julio Rodriguez and others are available in the San Francisco Giants-Seattle Mariners matchup at Oracle Park on Tuesday, starting at 4:35 PM ET.
+You can see player prop bet odds for LaMonte Wade Jr, Julio Rodriguez and other players on the San Francisco Giants and Seattle Mariners heading into their matchup at 9:05 PM ET on Wednesday at Oracle Park.

 Bet on this matchup or its props with BetMGM!